magnusnosnes/LineageHomology/README.md

 local transmission within transmission lineages, which is represented by red stippled lines ending in red dots on the time axis.

-Next we run lineageHomology on the output from ace according to the approach outlined above.
+Next we run LineageHomology on the output from ace according to the approach outlined above.

 ``` r